Ask AI

 Input

-• Stepper UI Element: This is the specific "Stepper" component on your page from which you want to get the first step's code.
-It's a required input.
+• Stepper UI Element: This is the visual "Stepper" component on your page from which you want to get the first step's identifier.
+You will select this directly from your application's design.

 Output

-• Result: The name of a variable where the numerical code of the first step will be stored.
-By default, this variable is named NEXT_STEP.
+• Result: The name of the variable where the unique numerical identifier (code) of the first step will be stored.
+This code can then be used in other actions, for example, to navigate directly to this step.
+By default, this will be stored in a variable named NEXT_STEP.

 Execution Flow